Joseph Cassey

-Joseph Cassey (1789–1848) was a French West Indies-born American businessman, real estate investor, abolitionist, and activist.
-He prospered as a barber, and as well as a wig maker, perfumer, and money-lender.
-He lived in the historic Cassey House in Society Hill, and was active in the African American elite community in Philadelphia.
+Joseph Cassey (c.
+1789–1848) was a French West Indies-born American businessman, abolitionist activist and Underground Railroad conductor.
+He also worked as a barber, and as well as a wig maker, perfumer, and money-lender.
+He lived in the historic Cassey House in Society Hill, and was active in the African-American elite community in Philadelphia.

 Early life

 Joseph Cassey was born in 1789 in French West Indies (in the present-day Caribbean region).
 He moved to Philadelphia some time before 1808.
 He was a member of African Episcopal Church of St. Thomas, then located at 5th and Adelphi Streets.

 In 1825, Cassey married Amy Matilda Williams from New York City, and they had 8 children.
 His father in-law was Peter Williams Jr., an African-American Methodist Episcopal priest and abolitionist.